-It probably will come as no surprise to you that butt plug hygiene is very important.
+It probably will come as no surprise to you that butt plug hygiene is paramount.
 Apart from the obvious (it goes in your butt, duh) any sex toy – including the butt plug – is an ideal vehicle for spreading infection and bacterial nasties.

-A butt plug should never be shared between partners without a quick cleanse, and butt plugs should never, ever be left to fester on a bedside table post play sesh.
-Make sure you have a strict hygiene routine for your butt plug that you can use during sex, and straight after.
+Never share a butt plug between partners without a quick cleanse, and butt plugs should never, ever be left to fester on a bedside table post-play sesh.
+Ensure you have a strict hygiene routine for your butt plug that you can use during sex and straight after.

 (In fact, make sure all of your sex toys are being properly sanitized!)

-While hand washing or ddishwashingyour butt plug may work for most of you who have the energy or privacy, for those of you who don’t, there is an alternative.
+While handwashing or dishwashing your butt plug may work for most of you who have the energy or privacy, there is an alternative for those of you who don’t.

 Butt Plug Storage